AT-hook

-The AT-hook is a DNA-binding motif present in many proteins, including the high mobility group (HMG) proteins, DNA-binding proteins from plants and hBRG1 protein, a central ATPase of the human switching/sucrose non-fermenting (SWI/SNF) remodeling complex.
+The AT-hook is a DNA-binding motif present in many proteins, including the high-mobility group (HMG) proteins, DNA-binding proteins from plants and hBRG1 protein, a central ATPase of the human switching/sucrose non-fermenting (SWI/SNF) remodeling complex.

+Structure

 This motif consists of a conserved, palindromic, core sequence of proline-arginine-glycine-arginine-proline, although some AT-hooks contain only a single proline in the core sequence.
 AT-hooks also include a variable number of positively charged lysine and arginine residues on either side of the core sequence.
 The AT-hook binds to the minor groove of adenine-thymine (AT) rich DNA, hence the AT in the name.
 The rest of the name derives from a predicted asparagine/aspartate "hook" in the earliest AT-hooks reported in 1990.
 In 1997 structural studies using NMR determined that a DNA-bound AT-hook adopted a crescent or hook shape around the minor groove of a target DNA strand (pictured at right).
 HMGA proteins contain three AT-hooks, although some proteins contain as many as 30.
 The optimal binding sequences for AT-hook proteins are repeats of the form (ATAA)n or (TATT)n, although the optimal binding sequences for the core sequence of the AT-hook are AAAT and AATT.

+The DNA dodecamer has eight consecutive AT base pairs, allowing the AT-hook to be positioned in several positions, with the preferred position being at one of the AATT regions to fully occupy the minor groove.
+Van der Waals interactions of the AT-hook with the adenines play an important role for the specificity of the position.
+Van der Waals interactions of the AT-hook with the adenines play an important role for the specificity of the position.

+The figure shows the position of the main chain to allow hydrogen bonds with the minor groove thymine oxygen atoms.
+The interactions shown, caused the DNA to bend, extending the minor groove.
+The distorted DNA causes the complementary major groove to form interactions between the side chains.

+Function

+AT-hook proteins can form hydrogen bonds between NH groups of Gly37 and Arg38 on the main-chain and thymine oxygen atoms in the minor groove, which bends the DNA and widens the minor groove.
+The binding to the minor groove facilitates binding of other proteins in the major groove.
+That enables HMG proteins to regular expression of genes and influence biological processes.

+The AT-hooks have also been proposed to anchor chromatin-modifying proteins to AT-rich DNA sequences through their association with chromatin remodeling, histone modifications, and chromatin insulator function.

+Clinical significance

+Alterations or abnormal expression of the HMG proteins have led to metabolic disorders, such as obesity, type 2 diabetes, and cancer.